 Instead, you’ll find a good mix of useful resources for any kind of grammar learning you want to do.
-You will not (and should not) use all the websites.
-Instead, look around and find a couple of sites that you like.
+You won’t (and shouldn’t) use all the websites.
+Instead, look around and find a couple of sites that you like!

 Grammar Bytes has bite-sized (mini) grammar lessons and exercises presented in a really friendly and sometimes silly way.
 Interactive exercises let you test your skills, and they also contain easy-to-understand explanations with the correct answers.

 The site also posts a daily grammar workout on its Twitter account.

 One of the best ways to learn English grammar is by hearing it used in real situations.
 The more English you listen to, the more grammar you learn—without even memorizing the rules first (although that definitely helps).